 Publish your podcast on as many platforms as possible

 Most users listen to podcasts via their smartphone.
-However, in addition to the in-house Plugins ones from Apple and Google, there are also platforms such as Deezer, SoundCloud and Spotify.
+However, in addition to Apple and Google's own Plugins , there are also platforms such as Deezer, SoundCloud and Spotify.

-On most of these platforms, you should be able to publish your show with just one click in the backend of your podcast host.
-On the others, you can register manually and submit your podcast feed.
-Even though most users listen to the platforms of Apple and Google, you should not ignore the potential of the others.
+On most of these platforms, you should be able to publish your show with just one click in your podcast host's backend.
+The rest require you to manually register and submit your podcast feed.
+Even though most users listen on Apple and Google platforms, you shouldn't ignore the potential of the others.

 Use your podcast to build a newsletter

-Of course you can inform about new episodes in your newsletter.
-But few people will subscribe to your newsletter to find out about new episodes.
+Sure, you can inform about new episodes in your newsletter.
+But very few people will subscribe to your newsletter to hear about new episodes.
 After all, they appear automatically in the podcast app.

-However, you can withhold further information such as checklists and transcripts only from your newsletter subscribers.
-This is an additional incentive for your listeners to subscribe to your newsletter.
+However, you can withhold more in-depth information such as checklists and transcripts from your newsletter subscribers only.
+This gives your listeners an extra incentive to subscribe to your newsletter.

 Post your episodes on social networks